turbine-kreuzberg/media-query-sync/README.md

 4. 'lg'
 5. 'xl'

 The numbers correspond to the `z-index`  of the element that is used for the tests.
 Those z-indizes are set via CSS inside a give `@media` query.
 (See attached CSS or an example.)
+David Walsh also proposed to use pseudo elements and their `content` property to store the media query breakpoint identifiers directly.
+But [older versions of the iOS Safari and native Android browsers do not support `getComputedStyle` on pseudo-elements](http://caniuse.com/getcomputedstyle).

 ### API